Schaefer's theorem for graphs: Motivation and the result

 \cproblem{Boolean-SAT$(\Psi)$} {Given a finite set of variables $W$ and a propositional formula of the form $\Phi = \phi_1 \wedge \dots \wedge \phi_l$ where each $\phi_i$ for $1 \leq i \leq l$ is obtained from one of the formulas $\psi$ in $\Psi$ by substituting the variables of $\psi$ by variables from $W$.} {Is there a satisfying Boolean assignment to the variables of $W$ (equivalently, those of $\Phi$)?}

 The computational complexity of this problem clearly depends on the set $\Psi$, and is monotone in the sense that if $\Psi\subseteq \Psi'$, then solving Boolean-SAT($\Psi'$) is at least as hard as solving Boolean-SAT($\Psi$).
-Schaefer's theorem states that Boolean-SAT$(\Psi)$ can be solved in polynomial time if and only if $\Psi$ is a subset of one of six sets of Boolean formulas (called \emph{0-valid, 1-valid, Horn, dual-Horn, affine}, and \emph{bijunctive}), and is NP-complete otherwise.
-We remark that Schaefer's theorem is usually formulated as a classification result of Boolean constraint satisfaction problems, but the formulation given above is easily seen to be equivalent.
+Schaefer's theorem states that Boolean-SAT$(\Psi)$ can be solved in polynomial time if $\Psi$ is a subset of one of six sets of Boolean formulas (called \emph{0-valid, 1-valid, Horn, dual-Horn, affine}, and \emph{bijunctive}), and is NP-complete otherwise.

-We prove a similar classification result, but for the propositional logic of graphs instead for propositional Boolean logic.
+We prove a similar classification result, but for the propositional logic of graphs instead of for propositional Boolean logic.
 More precisely, let $E$ be a relation symbol which denotes an antireflexive and symmetric binary relation and hence stands for the edge relation of a (simple, undirected) graph.
 We consider formulas that are constructed from atomic formulas of the form $E(x,y)$ and $x=y$ by the usual Boolean connectives (negation, conjunction, disjunction), and call formulas of this form \emph{graph formulas}.
 A graph formula $\Phi(x_1,\ldots,x_m)$ is \emph{satisfiable} if there exists a graph $H$ and an $m$-tuple $a$ of elements in $H$ such that $\Phi(a)$ holds in $H$.